 The city's draft EIS only obliquely addresses how a circulator might affect—and be affected by—the sociology of Chicago transit.
 It's estimated the full-build LRV version would attract 120,000 riders per day by 2010, most of them commuters and shoppers from the suburbs, out-of-town tourists and conventioneers, and upscale downtown residents.
 Indeed, it's hard to look at the projected routes and ridership figures and not conclude that the circulator, especially the full-build LRV version, is intended as a middle-class alternative to the CTA.

-As part of the planning process focus groups were convened, with interesting results.
+Focus groups convened as part of the planning process confirmed this.
 Suburban commuters just loved the idea of the circulator, and tourists were intrigued by it.
 But people from the Chicago neighborhoods said, in effect, what's in it for me?
 The briefcase crowd on their daily errands would be spared having to ride Loop segments of the CTA's line-haul routes with the great unwashed.
 True, transit service for transferring CTA riders would be somewhat improved, mainly by speeding the connection between subways and the west Loop.
-But the most dramatic improvements in service would be to such under-served destinations as North Michigan Avenue, the Metra rail stations, convention and tourist attractions, and upscale residential enclaves like Cityfront Center.
+But the most dramatic improvements in service would be to such underserved-by-transit destinations as North Michigan Avenue, the Metra rail stations, convention and tourist attractions, and upscale residential enclaves like Cityfront Center.
 (Significantly, the city did not even include subway stops as origins in its travel-time calculations; rush-hour travel times are from Metra stations only.)

 Local planners are sensitive to the perception that they are pandering to a certain class, if only because that perception can pose political problems for their boss on the fifth floor.
 Acting planning director Charles Thurow bravely asserts that the circulator will make it easier for the less privileged to take public transit to emerging job centers.
 A Michigan-to-Canal trolley on Monroe, for instance, would help break down the system of rail-transit apartheid in the west Loop, which is now served by two suburban train stations and the Ravenswood and Evanston els.